aleflabo/aleflabo.github.io/_projects/02_ruff_sperm.md

 category: science
 ---

-Ruff Calidris pugnax is a Palearctic lekking shorebird with three strikingly different mating morphs: aggressive Independents, semi-cooperative Satellites and female-mimic, Faeders.
-An autosomal inversion drives the developments of the major morph-differences in mating behaviours, ornamentation, and body size.
+Ruff *Calidris pugnax* is a Palearctic lekking shorebird with three strikingly different mating morphs: aggressive Independents, semi-cooperative Satellites and female-mimic, Faeders.
+An autosomal inversion drives the development of the major morph differences in mating behaviours, ornamentation, and body size.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">